fluent/fluentd-docs/README.md

 ## NOTE

-When updated the article, please update config/last_updated.json too.
+When you have updated an article, please update config/last_updated.json too.

     $ bundle exec rake last_updated
     $ git add config/last_updated.json

-# Add other language
+# Add Another Language

-0. First, please create symlink to english article for preventing 404.
+0. First, please create a symlink to the English article in order to prevent a 404 response.

     $ cd docs
     $ make lang # e.g. de
     $ for f in *.txt; do ls lang/$f || ln -s ../$f lang/$f; done

-after initialization, remove symlink and add translated article :)
+After initialization, please remove the symlink and add the translated article. :)

 # Detect outdated documents